 Hi, I'm Riley!

-I am a Ph.D candidate in the Department of Physics and Astronomy at the University of Delaware and member of Dr. Federica Bianco's Astro Statistics Lab (FASTLAB)
+I am a postdoctoral research associate in the Department of Physics and Astronomy at the University of Delaware and member of Dr. Federica Bianco's Astro Statistics Lab (FASTLAB)

 My research interests primarily involve enabling population-level statistical studies of M dwarf flares in the era of the Vera C. Rubin Legacy Survey of Space and Time by exploiting atmospheric refraction.